widewipe/DevSoc-Landing/README.md

 # DEVSOC Landing Page

-Welcome to the [Your Club's Name] landing page repository!
+Welcome to the DevSoc landing page repository!
 This project is part of our Hacktoberfest initiative, where students can contribute by designing and coding our official club website using vanilla HTML, CSS, and JavaScript.

 <hr />